lianamatshkalyan01/EndProject_Backend/README.md

-# E-commerce for Pharmacy - backend
+# E-commerce for Pharmacy

 ## Description

-This project was built to help you start E-commerce for Pharmacy - backend with a boilerplate which is fully ready for most of the basic back end tasks such as authorization, authentication, email confirmation and CRUD
+This project was meticulously developed to provide a comprehensive solution for starting an E-commerce platform specifically tailored for a pharmacy.
+It seamlessly combines a fully functional backend with an intuitive frontend/User interface.
+The backend boilerplate encompasses essential features such as authorization, authentication, email confirmation, and CRUD operations, while the frontend boilerplate is optimized for tasks like user authentication, product purchasing, and order placement.
+With this project, you can easily kickstart your pharmacy's E-commerce operations and efficiently manage all crucial aspects of the platform.

 ## Features